jnozzi/cocoadev.com/markdown/HowtoControlOtherAppsWindows.md

 ----

-Just in case anyone is curious, there is a (partial) header for General/CoreGraphics Services floating around - General/CGSPrivate.h
+Just in case anyone is curious, there is a (partial) header for CoreGraphics Services floating around - CGSPrivate.h

 While it's incomplete, much useful information is to be found in there, such as the "Universal Owner" mechanism by which the Dock is allowed to make privileged calls to the Windowserver.
 You can do some funky stuff, like disable Expos�.

-General/SimonParsons
+SimonParsons

 ----